frescocodes/mission-control-be/README.md

 ## Environment Variables

 In order for the app to function correctly, the user must set up their own environment variables.
+Create a .env file that includes the following:

-create a .env file that includes the following:
+- APPLICATION_NAME - determines which application is used in the

-- OAUTH_TOKEN_ENDPOINT
+- ENVIRONMENT_NAME - determines which environment for the application

-- OAUTH_CLIENT_ID
+- OAUTH_TOKEN_ENDPOINT -
-- APPLICATION_NAME
+- OAUTH_CLIENT_ID -

-- ENVIRONMENT_NAME
+- TEST_OAUTH_CLIENT_ID - optional test account
-- TEST_OAUTH_CLIENT_ID
+- TEST_OAUTH_CLIENT_SECRET - optional auth test account, note that this doesn't actually use the same authorization flow, this is just for quick testing

-- TEST_OAUTH_CLIENT_SECRET
+- PRISMA_MANAGEMENT_API_SECRET - The secret used when managing any prisma service via CLI eg `prisma deploy` or `prisma seed`
-- PRISMA_MANAGEMENT_API_SECRET
+- PRISMA_ENDPOINT - The endpoint of the Prisma service you are trying to manage
-- PRISMA_ENDPOINT
+- PRISMA_SECRET - Secret used to send requests to the Prisma service, this must be included in the Authorization headers either in each request Apollo sends, the playground of the Prisma service, or Prisma admin view of the Prisma service

-- PRISMA_SECRET
+- SENDGRID_API_KEY - The key sent back to the SendGrid API to send a notification email to all project managers

 ## Contributing